Sensor-Based-Activity-Recognition/docs/research/Preprocessing & Features.md

 10. Feature selection (e.g., PCA or RFE)
 11. Model training and evaluation

+_Both traditional ML and deep learning models can be trained and compared using this pipeline, as it combines multiple preprocessing techniques to optimize the input data._

 ### Pipeline 6: Frequency-domain Features

 1. Time alignment